tasdikrahman/tasdikrahman.me/_posts/2019-04-24-handling-singals-for-applications-in-kubernetes-docker.md

 $ kubectl delete pods mypod
 ```

-it will send a `SIGTERM` and then wait for set number of seconds to send a `SIGKILL` to the process,
+it will send a `SIGTERM` and then wait for a set number of seconds to send a `SIGKILL` to the process,
 this period is known as the grace termination period of the pod and can be configured in the [podSpec](https://kubernetes.io/docs/api-reference/v1.9/#podspec-v1-core)

-If your process doesn't handle `SIGTERM`, then it will `SIGKILL`ed.
-Processes while are killed are
+If your process doesn't handle `SIGTERM`, then it will get `SIGKILL`ed.
+Processes which are killed are
 immediately removed from the etcd and the API, without waiting for the process to actually terminate on the
 node.